DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-1-mentor-materials.md

 ### Activities

-### Introducing the module: what does it mean to be an ‘effective teacher’?
+### Introducing the module: what does it mean to be an 'effective teacher'?
 (10 minutes)

 Preparing for this module:

 - Each school will have policies in relation to teaching and learning and what in their view constitutes effective teaching.
 - The ECT will need to be aware of these policies as they are likely to be important for performance management purposes.
-- It would be worth the mentor identifying who the school’s most effective teachers are, so that they can guide the ECT towards these colleagues for observations and discussions.
+- It would be worth the mentor identifying who the school's most effective teachers are, so that they can guide the ECT towards these colleagues for observations and discussions.

 Some questions for discussion:

-- What do you think it means to be an ‘effective teacher’?
+- What do you think it means to be an 'effective teacher'?

 You may discuss things like:

 - Influence on pupil grades/outcomes
-- Influence on pupils’ beliefs about education and learning, i.e. that it is valuable
+- Influence on pupils' beliefs about education and learning, i.e. that it is valuable
-- Influence on pupils’ future choices, e.g. studying your subject at A-level or university
+- Influence on pupils' future choices, e.g. studying your subject at A-level or university
-- Influence over pupils’ enjoyment of school and their wellbeing
+- Influence over pupils' enjoyment of school and their wellbeing
-- Influence on pupils’ social skills
+- Influence on pupils' social skills
-- That ‘being popular/funny/strict’ do not necessarily \_equate with being effective
+- That 'being popular/funny/strict' do not necessarily \_equate with being effective

 Read the following extract from Coe et al (2014) What makes great teaching ([Handout 3.1](/assets/materials/edt-Block-3-mentor-handout-3.1.pdf) could also be used to support the discussion):